 1) Use unique passwords for applications and systems

-If passwords are still in use, it is vital for organization to educate its employees to use different passwords for different application, systems, and accounts.
+If passwords are still in use, the organization needs to educate its employees to use different passwords for different applications, systems, and accounts.

-For decades, corporates have been advised by cybersecurity professional the importance of strong and unique passwords.
-Sadly, even with warnings, reusing password still remains a common practice.
+For decades, corporates have been advised by cybersecurity professionals on the importance of strong and unique passwords.
+Sadly, even with warnings, reusing password remains a common practice.
 A survey conducted by LastPass1 showed that an average employee is likely to use the same password about 13 times.
 Even worse, these passwords tend to be weak and compromised easily.

-Another breach report by SpyCloud showed that employee of large corporation used passwords, such as “123456”, “password”, or the name of the company they work for.
+Another breach report by SpyCloud showed that employees of large corporations used passwords, such as “123456”, “password”, or the name of the company they work for.

-The foremost thing organization can do is have a stricter policy in respect to using “bad password”.
-To get a better picture on which password should be restricted, organizations can refer to NordPass “Top 200 most common password in 2020”.
+The foremost thing organization can do is have a stricter policy in respect to using “bad passwords”.
+To get a better picture of which password should be restricted, organizations can refer to NordPass’s “Top 200 most common password in 2020”.

 2) Change passwords regularly